 Memory loss, even of the normal kind can’t be completely avoided.
 But it can be minimized.
 These activities aren’t miracle cures, but they can help your loved one, by exercising their minds and memories, giving them a workout to keep them healthy.

 When we’re very young, there’s a lot to learn.
 As we get older, however, learning slows, perhaps with little bursts when we take on new jobs or find new hobbies.
 This means that we don’t use those parts of our mind as often.
 Learning a new skill can be a great way to reduce memory loss.
 Fun things to learn include cooking or baking, yoga, a new language, or how to do a new craft, like knitting.

 Rediscover Old Hobbies and Interests

 When we’re young and busy, hobbies that we love can get left behind.
 Rediscovering them in retirement when we have time for them again is a great way to boost memory, not just by rediscovering the skill, but also by enjoying the old memories that come with it.
 Ask your parents about hobbies they used to enjoy, to help them.

 Make New Friends

 Making new friends is a fantastic way to boost memory.
-It gives you the chance to discover new hobbies and interests, to enjoy varied conversations around new subjects, and to share stories and memories.
+It gives you the chance to discover new hobbies and interests, enjoy varied conversations around new subjects, and share stories and memories.
 If your elderly parents are worried about making friends, try to encourage them to join groups, or to spend more time at places like the library in their local community.